-All members of staff are aware of the regulations regarding the use of restraint in school.
-Key members of staff have received training in relation to this.
+All members of staff are aware of the regulations regarding the use of restraint in school and have received training in relation to this.
 A separate policy exists in relation to this.

-Managing Behaviour Outside School
+Managing Behaviour outside school

 Whilst we have no legal responsibility to address the behaviour of our children outside school, any issues which affect their welfare may become our concern.
 In such circumstances Kildwick School will endeavour to work with parents and other professionals, including the police if necessary, to address the issues to the benefit of the children and their parents.
 These circumstances may include: